Frankfurter Römer (Rathaus) (4)

 Today: Industriepark Waldau, Kassel

 On June 4, 1939 Hitler visited Kassel when the Großdeutschen Reichskriegertag took place.
 About 300.000 people took part of it.
 Hitler arrived at the airport around 10 o’clock.
 Keitel and Bormann join Hitler on his way to Kassel.
-Hitler leaves Kassel by air on 19.00 hours.
+Hitler left Kassel by air at 19.00 hours.

 Both pictures: Hitler driving through Kassel on the Reichskriegertag